ncase/anxiety/scenes/act1.md

 n: YOUR MOVES ARE: FEAR OF *BEING HURT,* *BEING UNLOVED,* AND *BEING A BAD PERSON*

-n: (PRO TIP: TRY PLAYING THE OPTIONS THAT PERSONALLY TERRIFY YOU MOST!)
+n: (PRO TIP: TRY PLAYING THE CHOICES THAT MOST HIT YOUR DEEPEST, DARKEST FEARS!)

 h: ...you know what maybe it's time to check my phone.